-Road rash or road burns are the injuries are friction burns that occur when a motorcyclist’s skin scrapes against the road after the motorcyclist is either thrown from his or her bike or is dragged.
+Road rash or road burns are the friction burns that occur when a motorcyclist’s skin scrapes against the road after the motorcyclist is either thrown from his or her bike or is dragged.
 The severity of the injuries depends on the force of the crash, the type of ground the victim encounters, and the type of safety gear the victim is wearing.
 However, while leather gear does provide some protection, in a high speed accident both the leather and skin are likely to erode against friction from road asphalt.

 Road rash or road burn injuries are often dismissed as comparatively minor injuries.
 However, road rash is more than a skinned knee or elbow.
 The skin is the largest organ of the body and when road rash occurs over a large amount of the body, it can cause illness, infection, and defacing scars.
 A road rash injury can be worsened by rocks, broken glass and metal.
 In some cases, the skin and muscle is worn away to the bone.
 Serious road rash wounds are incredibly painful.
 Victims are often kept sedated so they can bare the pain while they heal.
 In severe cases, road rash from an Orange County motorcycle accident may requires skin grafts and reconstructive surgery.

 - Avulsion Injuries-- Injuries that result from the stripping away of all layers of the skin; if muscle and fat are visible, the avulsion injury is known as a full thickness wound.